-- on the basis of the company's cash flow forecasts for the next financial year, the company will incur expenditure of \$668,936 - the company has cash of \$800,239 as at 31 March 2017. - the company holds a Letter of support issued by Vedanta Limited (formerly Sea Sterlite Ltd), the parent company, that states that Vedanta Limited (formerly Sea Sterlite Limited) agrees to provide necessary financial support to the company, in order to enable it to meet cash interest payments on its loans payable and to meet its liabilities as and when they fall due, at least for a period of not less than one year from the date of signing of these financial reports of the Company.
+the company has cash of \$689,243 as at 31 March 2018 for expenditure to be incurred in the next financial year.

+the company holds a Letter of support issued by Vedanta Limited (formerly Sea Sterlite Ltd), the parent company, that states that Vedanta Limited (formerly Sea Sterlite Limited) agrees to provide necessary financial support to the company, in order to enable it to meet its liabilities as and when they fall due, at least for a period of not less than one year from the date of signing of these financial reports of the Company.